MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-remittance-advice.md

 ms.search.form: 256
 ms.date: 06/21/2021
 ms.author: edupont
-ms.openlocfilehash: f8c646b3b69cd2014083547fbf34cf5b922bbf15
-ms.sourcegitcommit: 3ca91139035b34cfe0b0303e4caff7c6d02d0d14
-ms.translationtype: HT
-ms.contentlocale: en-GB
-ms.lasthandoff: 03/14/2022
-ms.locfileid: "8417541"
 ---
-# <a name="print-remittance-advice-in-the-british-version"></a>Print Remittance Advice in the British Version
+# Print Remittance Advice in the British Version
 You can print remittance advice before posting a payment journal and after posting a payment.
 This advice displays vendor invoice numbers, which helps vendors to perform reconciliations.

-## <a name="to-print-remittance-advice"></a>To print remittance advice
+## To print remittance advice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. On the **Payment Journal** page, select the payment for which remittance advice must be printed.